AdventHealth: Lawsuits

 On August 30, 2019, AdventHealth was sued by Oviedo Medical Center for trademark infringement, unfair competition and cybersquatting.
-Oviedo Medical Center believed that the name for AdventHealth's new ER would confuse the public, attorneys for AdventHealth disagree.
-The judge that heard the case dismissed it on technical grounds and Oviedo Medical Center was given the chance to refile by November 12.
-They did so before the deadline.
-On December 20, 2020, the lawsuit was settled with AdventHealth and its ER was renamed AdventHealth ER.
+Oviedo Medical Center claimed that the name for AdventHealth's new ER would confuse the public.
+The judge dismissed the suit on technical grounds.
+Oviedo refiled.
+On December 20, 2020, the lawsuit was settled and its ER was renamed AdventHealth ER.

-On May 28, 2020, AdventHealth sued California attorney Michael Weiss and his law firm, it also sued Tomax Capital Management Inc. and its CEO Yehoram Efrati.
-They failed to deliver 10 million N95 masks to AdventHealth valued at $57.5 million.
-AdventHealth asked Michael Weiss to return the money, he returned only $55.5 million and told AdventHealth that Tomax Capital Management Inc. had the remaining $2 million.
-In their lawsuit AdventHealth claims that the defendants knew that the masks were not available and conspired to keep the money.
-On August 3, AdventHealth told a Florida federal judge that the four defendants agreed to commit fraud and that it caused injury to AdventHealth in Florida giving the court authority over them.
-Michael Weis and his law firm asked the Florida federal judge to dismiss the claims that it is responsible for the $2 million.
-On July 22, Michael Weiss and Tomax Capital Management Inc. CEO Yehoram Efrati told the Florida federal judge that they can not be sued, since they personally had no connection to the deal.
-On October 13, Tomax Capital Management Inc. asked the Florida federal judge to dismiss the majority of the lawsuit, blaming Michael Weiss and his law firm.
+On May 28, 2020, AdventHealth sued California attorney Michael Weiss, his law firm, Tomax Capital Management Inc. and its CEO Yehoram Efrati in United States District Court for the Middle District of Florida - Orlando Division.
+After failing to deliver 10 million N95 respirators to the hospital network valued at $57.5 million.
+AdventHealth asked Weiss to return the money; he returned only $55.5 million and told AdventHealth that Tomax Capital Management Inc. had the remaining funds.
+AdventHealth claimed that the defendants knew the masks were unavailable and conspired to keep the money.
+A federal judge dismissed the suit against Weiss and his firm, after they agreed to resolve the claims.
+On May 12, 2021, district judge Paul G. Byron ruled in favor of AdventHealth after Tomax Capital Management Inc. failed to make its first payment of $300,000, to AdventHealth.